TRUNCATE [ TABLE ] [ ONLY ] name [ * ] [, ... ] [ RESTART IDENTITY | CONTINUE IDENTITY ] [ CASCADE | RESTRICT ]

 You must have the TRUNCATE privilege on a table to truncate it.

 TRUNCATE acquires an ACCESS EXCLUSIVE lock on each table it operates on, which blocks all other concurrent operations on the table.
+When RESTART IDENTITY is specified, any sequences that are to be restarted are likewise locked exclusively.
 If concurrent access to a table is required, then the DELETE command should be used instead.

 TRUNCATE cannot be used on a table that has foreign-key references from other tables, unless all such tables are also truncated in the same command.
 Checking validity in such cases would require table scans, and the whole point is not to do one.
 The CASCADE option can be used to automatically include all dependent tables — but be very careful when using this option, or else you might lose data you did not intend to!

 TRUNCATE will not fire any ON DELETE triggers that might exist for the tables.
 But it will fire ON TRUNCATE triggers.
-If ON TRUNCATE triggers are defined for any of the tables, then all BEFORE TRUNCATE triggers are fired before any truncation happens, and all AFTER TRUNCATE triggers are fired after the last truncation is performed.
+If ON TRUNCATE triggers are defined for any of the tables, then all BEFORE TRUNCATE triggers are fired before any truncation happens, and all AFTER TRUNCATE triggers are fired after the last truncation is performed and any sequences are reset.
 The triggers will fire in the order that the tables are to be processed (first those listed in the command, and then any that were added due to cascading).

 TRUNCATE is transaction-safe with respect to the data in the tables: the truncation will be safely rolled back if the surrounding transaction does not commit.